2004 Grand National: The race

 Alexander Banquet led the field over Melling Road towards the first fence, were Artic Jack was a faller and Kelami was brought down by the fall of Luzcadou.
 Alcapone led the field onto the next fences before Beecher's Brook.
 At the third fence which was the first open ditch Shardam blundered and unseated its rider, when chasing the leaders.
 At the next fence one of the joint favourites Jurancon II fell in mid division.
 There was no fallers at the fifth fence.
 At Beecher's Brook the loose horse Shardam caused pandemonium when badly hampering and causing the fall of Akarus, who brought down Montreal, Bindaree and What's Up Boys.
 Bounce Back also fell, Risk Accessor unseated its rider as did Skycab who was badly hampered.
 Bramblehill Duke and Blowing Wind both refused the fence.
 The horses still running managed to negotiate the Foinavon and Canal Turn fence safely.
 Exit to Wave was pulled up towards the rear of the field before Valentine's Brook.
 Hedgehunter followed by Puntal and Lord Atterbury led them towards The Chair, where Takagi blundered and unseated its rider.
 Mantle's Prince tailed off and was pulled up at the Water Jump.
 Twenty two horses were still left standing as they began the second circuit of the course with one of the joint favourites Joss Naylor at the back the field.
 At the 18th fence Alexander Banquet fell and Southern Star was pulled up.
-The 19th fence which is was an open ditch claimed Puntal who unseated its rider while just behind the leaders, where Clan Royal blundered and made a mistake.
+The 19th fence which was an open ditch claimed Puntal who unseated its rider while just behind the leaders, where Clan Royal blundered and made a mistake.
 Joss Naylor tailed off and was pulled up.
 At the next fence Gunner Welburn was pulled up.
 Onto Beecher's Brook second time where Le Coudray fell, after this fence was Foinavon which saw Just In Debt who unseated its rider after being hampered by a loose horse when behind.
 Alcapone was pulled up at 25th fence after weakening, Wonder Weasel was pulled up 3 out after tailing off.
 Two fences from the finish Clan Royal, Lord Atterbury and Hedgehunter gained a lead of a couple of lengths from Amberleigh House in fourth.
 Clan Royal led over the last ahead of Lord Atterbury and Hedgehunter who fell.
 As they went up the run-in Clan Royal wandered to the left after his rider Liam Cooper had lost his whip earlier in the race, at the elbow Clan Royal still held the lead from Lord Atterbury and Amberleigh House who had joined the two.
 Amberleigh House stayed on well to lead the final 100 yards of the race and win by 3 lengths from Clan Royal in 2nd followed by Lord Atterbury in 3rd, nearly 30 lengths ahead of Monty's Pass and Spot Thedifference in 4th and 5th respectively.
 Behind these were Smarty, Ardent Scout, Bear on Board, Kingsmark, The Bunny Boiler and last to complete David's Lad.
 Eleven horses completed the race.